The Heroes of Pride and the LGBTQ+ Folks Who Represent Us

-But our work isn’t done.
-Our history is still in the making.
+The history of pride is still in the making.
 Some people started it, for generations to come.
 These eight heroes are past and present who have laid the pavement that we now march forward on, together.
 Let’s thank them for that by reminding ourselves of everything they’ve done for us.

 1. Marsha P. Johnson